azfairuza/stemcell/journal.md

 **0940**: Bismillah, little bit late to start.
 Today i would like to finish the flowchart for simulation.
 After the flowchart has finished, i would show it to supervisors and create the code in the weekend.
 Ganbare!

 **1124**: Take a break.
 Jumatan.
 Have done adding subdiagram in the simulation flowchart.

+**1700**: forget to timestamp the previous starting time of working, but i have finisihed the simulation flowchart and now waiting for the respond from supervisor.
+I also learned about unpacking operator `*` and unpacking dictionary operator `**` in python.
+I plan to use `*args` and `**kwargs` in my simulation function.
+_TODO_: 1. build an option to save the diagram in every `show()` and `showAll()` function
+        2. build the simulation based on the flowchart that has been made in [simulation flow file](https://github.com/azfairuza/stem_cell/blob/master/simulationflow.md)